zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

   - Cyst
 - Brain fog
 - I highly doubt that all those pain you have during the sleep deprivation period are nerve pains due to the increase inflammation level

+# 2021/10/1
+## Remenant headache
+- Overall swollen feeling
+  - Possible caffeind withdrawl
+- Solutions
+    - Avoiding words, pictures or ideas from jumping out of your brain
+- Actions
+  - Surgical dose-down:
+    - No brain-consuming work
+      - Simultaneous interpretation
+      - Consecutive interpretation
+      - Deciding what to do in an analytical manner
+        - Just do it and save the progress
+      - Playing games in your third or fourth language
+        - Only play games in your first language
+    - Reserved work
+      - AWS flashcard
+      - Translation
+      - Coding
+      - Hacking
+      - Language vocabulary training
+  -